 Introduction

-docker-agent is a powerful, customizable multi-agent system that lets you build, run, and share AI agents using simple YAML or HCL configuration.
+Docker Agent is a multi-agent runtime that lets you build, run, and share AI agents with a YAML or HCL config — no glue code required.

-docker-agent is an open-source tool by Docker that orchestrates AI agents with specialized capabilities and tools.
-Instead of writing code to wire up LLMs, tools, and workflows, you declare your agents in YAML or HCL — their model, personality, tools, and how they collaborate — and docker-agent handles the rest.
+Docker Agent is an open-source tool from Docker that orchestrates AI agents with specialized capabilities and tools.
+Instead of writing code to wire up LLMs, tools, and workflows, you declare your agents in YAML or HCL — their model, personality, tools, and how they collaborate — and Docker Agent handles the rest.

 🏗️